Mechanical-Advantage/AdvantageScope/docs/EXPORT.md

 - Converting a WPILOG file to CSV for analysis in other application.
 - Exporting a WPILOG file based on NetworkTables data, for later access.
+- Saving a WPILOG with a limited number of fields (and duplicate values removed) to reduce file size.

 To view options for exporting, click "File" > "Export Data..." or press **cmd/ctrl + E**.